iradbouzidi/isar-aerospace-assignments-irad-bouzidi/README.md

-# React Application README
+# Isar Aerospace Assignments

-This repository contains a React application that comprises two main components: AssignmentA and AssignmentB.
+This repository contains the Isar Aerospace Assignments that comprises two main components: AssignmentA and AssignmentB.
+Assignment C is Attached in a PDF file.

 ## Getting Started